andreag186/MutSimABC/README.md

 ## Overview

 The rate and distribution of mutations accumulated in long-lived trees is governed by the structure and developmental dynamics of meristematic cells.
 Understanding and quantifying somatic mutation rates is essential for understanding plant evolution, optimizing breeding programs in forestry and agriculture, and managing genetic resources in conservation.
 However, existing WGS methods struggled distinguishing true somatic mutations from sequencing errors and alignment artifacts.
-An alternative *Phylogenomic method* introduced by [Orr et al. 2020](https://doi.org/10.1098/rspb.2019.2364)) aimed to estimate mutation rates by assuming mutations follow tree topology in order to reduce errors and presevere only variants with 'true biological signal'.
+An alternative *Phylogenomic method* introduced by [Orr et al. 2020](https://doi.org/10.1098/rspb.2019.2364) aimed to estimate mutation rates by assuming mutations follow tree topology in order to reduce errors and presevere only variants with 'true biological signal'.
 However, this assumption is violated when meristem dynamics create patterns independent of branching structure.
 We introduce MutSimABC as an alternative prototype framework which addreses limitations of existing methods.

 **MutSimABC** addresses these limitations by:
 1. **Simulating** mutation accumulation under mechanistic models of meristem elongation and branching (Tomimoto & Satake 2023)
 2. **Inferring** mutation rates and developmental meristem parameters using likelihood-free ABC-Reject inference
 3. **Validating** against synthetic data with known ground truth across diverse tree architectures

-The framework extends the simulation model of [Tomimoto & Satake (2023)](https://doi.org/10.1016/j.jtbi.2023.111465) to handle arbitrary tree topologies and integrates it into a Bayesian inference pipeline.
+The framework extends the simulation model of [Tomimoto & Satake (2023)](https://doi.org/10.1016/j.jtbi.2023.111465) to handle arbitrary tree topologies and integrates it into a Approximate Bayesian Computation (ABC)- Reject/Accept inference pipeline.

 ## Installation